garrettrayj/den/README.md

 Catch up on what's happening without all the extras.
 Browse headlines without ad interuptions, social media distractions, or privacy intrusions.
 Create as many pages as you like, containing as many feeds as desired, for watching any topic.
 Den is a lightweight and unobtrusive tool for following publishers on your terms.

-The dashboard layout is what sets Den apart from other apps.
+High level views that let you see the big picture is what sets Den apart from other apps.
 It's not a feed reader per se, but a feed buffet.
-Drawing inspiration from classic internet start pages, subscriptions are showcased in gadgets.
-The skimmable grid makes trends aparent and comparing sources natural.
-Den is also ideal for unusual feeds.
+Skimmable grids make trends aparent and comparing sources natural.
+A selection of layouts and customizable settings to let you tailor things to see a much or as little as you like.
 Weather reports, stock alerts, sports scores, and more can all have a place.
 Reading is powered by Safari or your default browser depending on device.
 On phones and tablets, articles open in a Safari view, with an option to automatically enter reader mode.
 On computers, articles open in the default web browser.

 FEATURES